Visual Design

 Copyable values — link style, hover, click-to-copy

-Any value the operator can click to copy (a file path, run id, container id, URL) must read as a link and behave identically on every surface, following the W3C native-link convention:
+Any value the operator can click to copy (an invocation ID, container ID, file path, or URL) must read as a link and behave identically on every surface, following the W3C native-link convention:

 - Colour: